meggi13/MERN-bidding/README.md

 You need create the a .env file and save all the required data then run the command npm run start to start the backend

-To start frontend run the command npm run
+To start frontend run the command npm start

 on starting the backend and frontend the application will run successfully.